-About This Course Conceptual Chemistry - Prep Chemistry 2020
+About This Course Conceptual Chemistry - Life Science 2020

-Thank you for signing up for Conceptual Chemistry-the "Prep Chem" Version.
+Thank you for signing up for Conceptual Chemistry-the "Life Science" Version.
 You are now looking over the users guide (aka, teacher's manual) to your Conceptual Academy course.
 There's a lot to digest, but please understand: This course is truly a guided course.
 We authors are your tour guides.
 We know the path rather well having traveled it many times before.
 You, the teacher, are your student's personal assistant.
 You are also their coach, cheering them onward and providing personalized help as needed.
 The purpose of this manual is to provide you, the teacher, a birds-eye view of an amazing adventure that's about to unfold for both yourself and your student.
 But throughout your journey, for any further support you might need, please write to us at Support@ConceptualAcademy.com.

-1. About Prep Chem
+1. About Life Science Chemistry

-This course is divided into 7 units, which are partitioned into a total of 31 lessons.
+This course is divided into 7 units, which are partitioned into a total of 30 lessons.
 The amount of material covered is sufficient for a full academic year of study.
 Each lesson is designed to take one to two weeks to complete with the assumption the student has other courses and extracurricular activities.
 If few or no other courses are being taken, then this course could potentially be completed over a single semester or the summer.
-You'll find this course focuses on material relevant to basic chemistry and does not shy away from the more quantitative chapter sections of the textbook.
-Keep in mind that our "full version" chemistry course also doesn't shy away from the quantitative and also works well as a "prep" for college level chemistry.
-This prep chem course, however, leaves out the last four "topical" chapters of the textbook providing the student more time to focus on the basics.
-This works well for students who have a natural interest in science and might consider taking general chemistry in college.
+You'll find this course focuses on material relevant to the life sciences serving as a good background for students with an interest in biology for allied health.
+Along with basic chemistry concepts, this includes biochemistry, nutrition, and pharmaceuticals.
+The content of this course is found primarily within the first 14 chapters of the Conceptual Chemistry textbook.